 LAVERY AT A GLANCE

 An independent law firm, offering the full range of legal services to business.
-175 lawyers in Montreal, Quebec City and Ottawa.
-Member of the World Services Group, an international network of service firms with offices in 120 countries.
+More than 200 lawyers in Montreal, Quebec City, Sherbrooke, Trois-Rivières and Ottawa.
+Member of the World Services Group, an international network of service firms with offices in more than 115 countries.

 DID YOU KNOW?

-The newsletter In Fact and In Law discusses one topic per issue, generally a hot button in the news, or a subject of great interest to our readers.
-The In Fact and In Law Express is more concise and deals with various issues that make headlines, such as a recent court decision or important developments in a legal area.
+The newsletter Need to Know discusses one topic per issue, generally a hot button in the news, or a subject of great interest to our readers.
+The Need to Know Express is more concise and deals with various issues that make headlines, such as a recent court decision or important developments in a legal area.
 Some of Lavery’s specialty teams also publish quarterly newsletters on specific topics, including small and medium-sized businesses, real estate and innovation.
 Lastly, RATIO is a quarterly newsletter intended for accounting, management and finance professionals.